iamscottcab/unity-source-generators/README.md

 ```

 ## 📝Notes
 - The source generator assumes your dependencies will be valid before `Initialize` is called.
-It purposes does not `null` check them because doing so might lead to cases where you think initialization has occured but instead it silent fails.
+It purposely does not `null` check them because doing so might lead to cases where you think initialization has occured but instead it silently fails.
-- The source generator only supports fields and not propertys for dependencies.
+- The source generator only supports fields and not properties for dependencies.
 Primarily because the former is most commonly used for either direct reference serialization or dependency injection frameworks.

 ## 💖 Thanks
 If you've gotten this far, or you've enjoyed this repo and want to say thanks you can do that in the following ways: